-Evaluation by the Student Promotion and Graduation (SPG) Committee occurs no later than the end of each semester or payment period.
+Evaluation by the SPG Committee occurs no later than the end of each semester or payment period.
 The SPG Committee notifies Financial Aid so that a notification can be made to the student about financial aid warning status.
-A student who has failed any course will be assessed pursuant to the rules in Section 4.15, Remediation.
+A student who has failed any course, system, module, or rotation will be assessed pursuant to the rules in Section 2.2.1.4 and Section 2.2.2.4.

-If a student is permitted to remediate and continue to the next semester or payment period, a financial aid warning will be issued to the student.
-While on financial aid warning status the student may continue to receive Title IV funding (Federal Direct Loans) for one additional semester or payment period.
+If a student in the MMS, MSBS or MSMEd programs is permitted to remediate and continue to the next semester or payment period, a financial aid warning will be issued to the student.
+While on financial aid warning status, the student may continue to receive Title IV funding (Federal Direct Loans) for one additional semester or payment period.
 If the student fails to achieve satisfactory academic progress while on financial aid warning status, the student will not be eligible for additional financial aid until all requirements for satisfactory academic progress have been achieved.
-The financial aid warning will be issued to the student at the time SPG Committee determines the satisfactory academic progress status of the student or prior to the start of next semester or payment period.
+The financial aid warning will be issued to the student at the time the SPG Committee determines the satisfactory academic progress status of the student or prior to the start of the next semester or payment period.